hydra-synth/hydra/README.md

 ```

 ## Desktop capture
-To use screen capture or a browser tab as an input texture, you must first install the chrome extension for screensharing, and restart chrome.
-Desktop capture can be useful for inputing graphics from another application, or a video or website in another browser tab.
-It can also be used to create interesting feedback effects.

-To install, go to chrome://extensions
-Click "Load unpacked extension", and select the "extensions" folder in "screen-capture-extension" in this repo.
-Restart chrome.
-The extension should work from now on without needing to reinstall.

-select a screen tab to use as input texture:
+Open a dialog to select a screen tab to use as input texture:
 ```
 s0.initScreen()
 ```